shu223/iOS8-Sampler/README.md

 - Use "iOS8Sampler" Scheme for DEVICES.
 - Use "iOS8SamplerSimulator" Scheme for SIMULATORS

-(This is because Metal can't be compiled for Simulators.)
+This is because Metal can't be compiled for Simulators.
+When you have build error, try to delete the Derived Data:

+`/Users/shuichi/Library/Developer/Xcode/DerivedData/iOS8Sampler-{xxxxxxxxxx}`

 ###Provisioning Profile